kisom/sbbs/README.md

 sbbs.
 Now, the `s` in `sbbs` stands for "simple", but it is still built with security in mind.

+### Why the change from 'secure' to 'simple'
+Given the design of the current database, i.e. a console application running on a hackNET-controlled server where only hackNET members have access, and all access is via SSH, it has been deemed to have enough security from the environment it is deployed on.
+The focus now is on a simple system to facilitate getting projects together.

 ## Core Principles

 ### Leverage the underlying UNIX implementation for the hard work